kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 * Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat division and a bar length, in any standard compound meter.
 * Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat sub-division and a bar length, in any standard simple meter.
 * Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat sub-division and a bar length, in any standard compound meter.
+* Dictate the rhythm (in standard notation) of a four-bar melody that contains durations between a beat and a bar length, in any standard meter.
-* Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat division and a bar length, or one-beat triplets, in any standard simple meter.
+* Dictate the rhythm (in standard notation) of a four-bar melody that contains durations between a beat division and a bar length, in any standard simple meter.
+* Dictate the rhythm (in standard notation) of a four-bar melody that contains durations between a beat division and a bar length, in any standard compound meter.
-* Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat division and a bar length, or half-beat or two-beat triplets, in any standard simple meter.
+* Dictate the rhythm (in standard notation) of a four-bar melody that contains durations between a beat sub-division and a bar length, in any standard simple meter.
-* Dictate the rhythm (in protonotation) of a four-bar melody that contains durations between a beat division and a bar length, or half-beat or two-beat triplets, in any standard compound meter.
+* Dictate the rhythm (in standard notation) of a four-bar melody that contains durations between a beat sub-division and a bar length, in any standard compound meter.
 * Dictate a four-bar melody (in protonotation) in major in any standard simple meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
 * Dictate a four-bar melody (in protonotation) in minor in any standard simple meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
 * Dictate a four-bar melody (in protonotation) in major in any standard compound meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
 * Dictate a four-bar melody (in protonotation) in minor in any standard compound meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
-* Dictate a four-bar diatonic melody in simple or compound meter from two hearings.
-* Dictate a four-bar diatonic melody in simple or compound meter from a single hearing.
-* Dictate rhythm with beat-level syncopations.
-* Dictate rhythm with division-level syncopations.
-* Dictate rhythm with subdivision-level syncopations.
-* Dictate melody with beat-level syncopations.
-* Dictate melody with division-level syncopations.
-* Dictate melody with subdivision-level syncopations.
-* Dictate the bass line to a five-to-eight-chord diatonic keyboard progression after a single hearing.

 ### Performance ###